Skip to main content

 note

-Some LLMs support JSON mode (aka Structured Outputs), where the LLM API has an option to specify a JSON schema for the desired output.
-If such a feature is supported and enabled, instructions will not be appended to the end of the UserMessage.
-In this case, the JSON schema will be automatically created from your POJO and passed to the LLM.
+Some LLM providers (e.g., OpenAI and Google Gemini) allow specifying JSON schema for the desired output.
+If such a feature is supported and enabled, free-form text instructions will not be appended to the end of the UserMessage.
+In this case, the JSON schema will be automatically generated from your POJO and passed to the LLM.
 This will guarantee that the LLM adheres to this JSON schema.

 Now let's take a look at some examples.